 \subsection{Learning \method{} embeddings}

-\paragraph{Distance function.} The geometric construction of \method{} support queries shown in Figure~\ref{fig:query_types}.
-Every query anchor node $q$ (blue nodes in Figure~\ref{fig:query_types}) is associated to a box embedding $\vq=(\cen{q}, \off{q})$, where $\cen{q}, \off{q} \in \mathbb{R}^n$, and an answer node $a$ (green nodes in Figure~\ref{fig:query_types}) is associated to a zero-volume box $\va=(\cen{a},\vzero)$.
+\paragraph{Standard distance function.} The geometric construction of \method{} supports queries shown in Figure~\ref{fig:query_types}.
+Every query anchor node $q$ (blue nodes in Figure~\ref{fig:query_types}) is associated to a box embedding $\vq=(\cen{q}, \off{q})$, where $\cen{q}, \off{q} \in \mathbb{R}^n$, and an answer node $a$ (green nodes in Figure~\ref{fig:query_types}) are associated to a zero-volume box $\va=(\cen{a},\vzero)$.
 Intermediate nodes (gray nodes in Figure~\ref{fig:query_types}) are queries constructed using relation projection, intersection, negation, or union operations.

 A node in the graph can appear both as anchor or answer node.
 We differentiate between these two cases in the embedding space and associate a node $a$ in the graph to a query embedding $\query{\va}=(\cen{a}, \off{a})$ and to an answer embedding $\answer{\va} =(\cen{a}', \vzero)$.
 As part of the optimization, we enforce $\dist{box} (\query{\va}, \answer{\va}) = 0$.